-Silver levels of less than 0.000001 mg silver per cubic meter of air (mg/m3), 0.2-2.0 parts silver per billion parts water (ppb) in surface waters, such as lakes and rivers, and 0.20-0.30 parts silver per million parts soil (ppm) in soils are found from naturally occurring sources.
+Silver levels of less than 0.000001 mg silver per cubic meter of air (mg/m), 0.2-2.0 parts silver per billion parts water (ppb) in surface waters, such as lakes and rivers, and 0.20-0.30 parts silver per million parts soil (ppm) in soils are found from naturally occurring sources.
 Silver compounds are also found in groundwater and at hazardous waste sites throughout the United States.
 Drinking water supplies in the United States have been found to contain silver levels of up to 80 ppb.
-Surveys show that one-tenth to one third of samples taken from drinking water supplies (both groundwater and surface water) contain silver at levels greater than 30 ppb.
+Surveys show that one-tenth to one-third of samples taken from drinking water supplies (both groundwater and surface water) contain silver at levels greater than 30 ppb.
+For more information on exposure to silver see Chapter 5.

-1.2 HOW CAN SILVER ENTER AND LEAVE MY BODY?
+1.3 HOW CAN SILVER ENTER AND LEAVE MY BODY?